rust-unofficial/too-many-lists/src/fifth-basics.md

 Super.
 Pedantic.
 But technically correct.

+> **NARRATOR:** Somewhere on the other side of the world, a hardware engineer feels a shiver down her spine &mdash; someone must be insisting pointers are just integers again.
+She looks down at her proposal for a new hardware pointer authentication scheme and sheds a single tear.
+The compiler engineer next door feels nothing &mdash; they long ago learned to always wear a heavy sweater.

-However this raises an interesting problem: although we're supposed to delimit the scope of the unsafety with the `unsafe` block, it actually depends on state that was established outside of the block.
+Having only some of the pointer operations be *actually* unsafe raises an interesting problem: although we're supposed to delimit the scope of the unsafety with the `unsafe` block, it actually depends on state that was established outside of the block.
 Outside of the function, even!

 This is what I call unsafe *taint*.
 As soon as you use `unsafe` in a module, that whole module is tainted with unsafety.
-Everything has to be correctly written in order to make sure that invariants are upheld for the unsafe code.
+Everything has to be correctly written in order to make sure all invariants are upheld for the unsafe code.

 This taint is manageable because of *privacy*.
 Outside of our module, all of our struct fields are totally private, so no one else can mess with our state in